 Why Our Program?

-- You will gain valuable professional experience through required internships.
-Organized field visits allow you to experience first hand the variety of places and positions where your education can take you.
+- You will gain valuable professional experience through direct professional encounters and required internships.
+Organized field visits allow you to experience first-hand the variety of places and positions where your education can take you.

 - You can spend a week visiting cultural institutions and participating in meetings and private tours with museum professionals in Washington, D.C., or New York City through our Museums and Contemporary Practices MAYmester course.